pivotal/docs-tap/learning-center/getting-started/workshops.hbs.md

-# Learning Center Workshops
+# Get started with Learning Center Workshops

+This topic helps you get started working with Learning Center workshops.
 Workshops are where you create your content.
 You can create a workshop for individual use or group multiple workshops together with a [Training Portal](training-portal.md).
-The following helps you get started with workshops.

 For more detailed instructions, go to [Working with Learning Center Workshops](../workshop-content/about.md)

 ## <a id="create-workshop-env"></a>Creating the workshop environment